atlassian-archive/dataschool/dataschool/_chapters/data-governance/why-build-data-marts.md

 * **Maintainable** with team leads
 * **Separated** to protect sensitive information

-Data Lake data is a pile of products in your building
+A Data Lake is a pile of products in your building.

-Data Warehouse is those products sorted, shelved, and tagged.
+A Data Warehouse is those products sorted, shelved, and tagged.

-Data Mart is those products shipped out to relevant stores for sale
+A Data Mart is those products shipped out to relevant stores for sale.